 - Brewed Tea or Coffee

 - At least 48 hours before you want to stain your wood, break apart a pad of steel wool and put it into a jar.
-Opinions differ on whether or not the jar should be open or closed during this period.
-I left my jar closed for a day and then left it open in the garage for another day.
+If you want to stain your wood sooner, leave the jar open.
+Otherwise, you can leave the jar closed for up to 5 days.

-- During that time, prepare your wood by sanding it down well.
+- While your solution sits, prepare your wood by sanding it down well.
 Every once in a while, give the solution a little stir or shake to help break up the steel wool.

-- If you have a low tannin wood, like cedar, paint the wood first with brewed tea or coffee and let dry completely.
+- If you have a low tannin wood, like pine, paint the wood first with brewed tea or coffee and let dry completely.

-- Strain the steel wool out of the solution to remove the particles, and then paint the remaining solution onto the wood.
+- Strain the steel wool out of the solution to remove the particles, and then paint the remaining solution onto the wood using an inexpensive brush

 - Allow the wood 24 hours to fully oxidize and dry.
 (It’s a lot of fun to see how the color changes over that time!)